Near death experiences, voodoo dolls, sperm donors, and aliens. I take on four from the end of last millennium!

 The unlucky recipients are Nick Mancuso (the phone voice in the original Black Christmas) and Lysette Anthony (who stepped into Karen Black’s shoes for Trilogy of Terror 2).
 Once Lysette is pregnant, she has a couple of encounters with a very nice man…who happens to be psycho sperm shooter Kevin Dillon!
 And he wants his baby, dammit!

 So what does this thriller have that dozens of other carbon copy films of the era don’t?
 Kevin Dillon having pointless flashbacks of being ass-raped.
 A human head delivered to a baby shower.
 A distraught mom grabbing a coat hanger to give herself an abortion.
 And Kevin Dillon getting shot in the dick.
-Geez.
+Jeez.
 He sure does get it in both ends in Misbegotten.

 ALIEN BLOOD (1999)